skaiworldwide-oss/AGViewer/README.md

 npm i pm2
 ```

-> [pm2](https://www.npmjs.com/package/pm2) is an NPM module to run the project in production mode, and hence is optional for getting started with setting up development environment for AgViewer
+> [pm2](https://www.npmjs.com/package/pm2) is an NPM module to run the project in production mode.

 # Installing AgViewer